dgraph-io/dgraph-js-http/README.md

 }
 ```

-### Request latency
+### Check request latency

-To get the request latency, check the `extensions.server_latency` for the
+To see the server latency information for requests, check the
-Response object for queries or the Assigned object for mutations.
+`extensions.server_latency` field from the Response object for queries or from
+the Assigned object for mutations.
+These latencies show the amount of time the
+Dgraph server took to process the entire request.
+It does not consider the time
+over the network for the request to reach back to the client.

 ```js
 // queries